Eighteen Mile Island Loop

 As we rounded a bend and headed north toward Cow Bay, we saw an old cross on the point that most likely holds some historical significance.
 We couldn't make out what was written under it but didn't want to get out to investigate as it was private land.
 We were curious, so if anyone reading this trip report is aware of the story behind this cross, kindly share if you feel up to it.
 Drop me a line in the comment section at the end of this trip report.

 A short time later, we found ourselves in the northern end of the bay and we could see Gibraltar Rock to our east.

 By 3:30 in the afternoon, we found ourselves in the North Channel heading east and the cottages that dotted the shoreline got fewer and farther between.
 By 4 pm, we were approaching Ouellette Rapids.

 Reaching the rapids, we half-lined, half-portaged up the left bank.
 Just as we were about to reload our canoes, a jet ski came flying up behind us and jumped the rapids!
-It then sped away upriver.
+It sped away upriver.
 That certainly wasn't something I was used to seeing on a canoe trip, but this is what can occur when tripping through cottage country.

 We found ourselves in another cottagey area again as the river widened into a massive bay dominated by massive cliffs on the southern shore.